mshablovskyy/gtp/README.md

 Since I cannot predict all the variations Google might append to filenames, such as `-edited`, `-sticker`, or others, suffixes allow you to manually address this issue when running the program.

-If you notice files in the `unprocessed` folder with suffixes (e.g., `-sticker`) that should be treated as their base counterparts (e.g., `file-sticker.png` → `file.png`), you can specify the suffix to handle them during execution.
+If you notice files in the `unprocessed` folder with suffixes (e.g., `-sticker`) that should be treated as their base counterparts (e.g., `file-sticker.png` → `file.png`), you can specify the suffix, which will be used as additional filter, to handle more files during execution.

+Keep in mind that creation date for files with suffixes is obtained from `json` file, related to file with the same name, but without suffix, as files with suffixes in name do not have their own `json` file.

 ### Preset suffixes: